 - Handle all reagents, controls, and samples according to good laboratory practice in order to prevent carryover of samples or controls. - Before use, visually inspect each reagent cassette, diluent, lysis reagent, and wash reagent to ensure that there are no signs of leakage.
-If there is any evidence of leakage, do not use that material for testing. - cobas omni Lysis Reagent contains guanidine thiocyanate, a potentially hazardous chemical.
+If there is any evidence of leakage, do not use that material for testing. - cobas® omni Lysis Reagent contains guanidine thiocyanate, a potentially hazardous chemical.
 Avoid contact of reagents with the skin, eyes, or mucous membranes.
-If contact does occur, immediately wash with generous amounts of water; otherwise, burns can occur. - cobas[®] HBV test kit, cobas omni MGP Reagent, and cobas omni Specimen Diluent contain sodium azide as a preservative.
+If contact does occur, immediately wash with generous amounts of water; otherwise, burns can occur. - cobas® HBV test kit, cobas® omni MGP Reagent, and cobas® omni Specimen Diluent contain sodium azide as a preservative.
 Avoid contact of reagents with the skin, eyes, or mucous membranes.
 If contact does occur, immediately wash with generous amounts of water; otherwise, burns can occur.
-If these reagents are spilled, dilute with water before wiping dry.
-As sodium azide may react with lead and copper plumbing to form explosive metal azides, this reagent should be disposed of by flushing with copious amounts of water.
+If these reagents are spilled, dilute

-- Do not allow cobas omni Lysis Reagent, which contains guanidine thiocyanate, to contact sodium hypochlorite (bleach) solution or acids.
+- with water before wiping dry. - Do not allow cobas® omni Lysis Reagent, which contains guanidine thiocyanate, to contact sodium or potassium hypochlorite solution.
 This mixture can produce a highly toxic gas. - Dispose of all materials that have come in contact with samples and reagents in accordance with country, state, and local regulations.